dsoffner/3scale-api-workshop/docs/labs/lab05/README.md

     ![16e-ingress-code.png](images/16e-ingress-code.png)

-1. Sign in to the portal.
+1. Sign in to the portal with the e-mail and password you specified during the earlier sign up process.

     ![16f-dev-signin.png](images/16f-dev-signin.png)